Who is Consumer Adjustment Company?

 Who does Consumer Adjustment Company collect for?

-Consumer Adjustment Company collects delinquent debts for banks and credit unions, healthcare service providers, student loan lenders, utility service companies, and others.
+Consumer Adjustment Company collects delinquent debts for institutions such as banks and credit unions, a vast range of healthcare service providers, student loan lenders, utility service companies, among others.

 Is Consumer Adjustment Company legit or a scam?